rodson/rodson.github.io/_posts/2015-09-09-my-first-blog.markdown

 ##Establish a writting habbit

 Since writing can benefit me so much as I mentioned above.
-I deciside to establish a writting habbit.
+I decide to establish a writting habbit.
 It's always difficult to get started.
 There is no doubt my blog will suck at the beginning, but I believe practice makes perfect.
 There is still a long way for me to go.